 However, there is a small overlap in this style Venn diagram – thrifting.
 Or, to us UK natives, second-hand/vintage shopping.
 In the US people can go to places like Goodwill or small mom-and-pop shops and pick up high quality pieces that others no longer want, for spare change.
-And these shops are everywhere – just check out this map of places to shop in New York by A Continuous Lean:

 I just don’t feel there is as much exposure in the UK to the potential that shopping second-hand holds.
 Either there aren’t enough shops, or these shops aren’t getting enough exposure.
 Since last winter I’ve been consciously making an effort to check out more second-hand and vintage shops to see if I can find things that I like.
 And I’ve learnt a lot of things along the way.

 Vintage/Second-Hand Shopping Tips

 Firstly, you’ve got to be patient.
 A lot of second-hand shops stock a huge amount of women’s stuff and very little men’s.
 This can be infuriating.
 Also, a lot of vintage shops seem to think they can still charge a lot for an item that came out in the 1970s, which sort of defeats the purpose.
 I’d say I find something I genuinely like once out of every sixty or so items I look at – like an awesome Levi’s trucker jacket from Edinburgh Vintage Shop that cost me a tenner.